How to get longer hair using protective styles (PS)

 What a protective is

 1.Retain length/low manipulation: Protective styles do not make your hair grow.
 They do not cause hair growth.
-But they help you to retain length that your body has produced.
+But they help you to retain the length that your body has produced.

 Length retention means longer hair.
 It is different from hair growth.